archesproject/arches-dev-training/slides/02-precourse-b-knockout.md

 ---

-## Subscriptions & Computeds: HTML
+## Subscriptions & computeds: HTML

 We can bind to our computed, as we would with an observable: